Risingson/eveeyedocs/docs/data/tag.md

 Colored outline of a solarsystem shape.

 ## Basic
+**NPC Station Systems**<br>
+Further highlights systems with NPC stations in them.

+**Ice Occurrence**<br>
+Tags systems with ice anomaly occurrences.
+The brighter the color the more anomalies are spawned.

 **Ice Occurrence**<br>
 Tags systems with ice anomaly occurrences.
 The brighter the color the more anomalies are spawned.